 The figures below outline the impact on the optimal commissioning year for each option, under a range of alternative assumptions.
-They illustrate that for Option 1, the optimal commissioning date is found to be in 2020/21 for almost all of the sensitivities investigated (with the exception of a low VCR, 25 per cent higher capital costs and a high discount rate).
-They also illustrate that 2021/22 is the optimal trigger year for Option 2.
+They illustrate that for Option 1, the optimal commissioning date is found to be in 2019/20 for almost all of the sensitivities investigated (with the exception of a high discount rate).
+They also illustrate that Option 2 does not have an optimal trigger year as net benefits under Option 2 do not exceed the benefit from deferring the project.
+For the purposes of the analysis and comparison to Option 1, Option 2 is assumed to have the same trigger year of 2019/20.